ttdoucet/ttdoucet.github.io/softrock/index.md

 # SoftRock

-Just put some text here dummy.
+Tony Parks at [Five Dash] sells a wonderful software-defined radio kit, the Ensemble II RX.
+I enjoyed building it and then analyzing in some depth the design of several aspects of the radio.

 * [Patent document][patent]
 * Motorola [app note][appnote]
 * [Schematic][schematic]
 * Bandpass filter [notebook][bpf]
 * Quadrature sampling detector [notebook][qsd]
-* KiCad schematic repo
+* KiCad schematic [repo][softrock-kicad]

 ## Construction